 Within the Extension, there is the Guides subsection.
 Here, you can find every guide you've created in the list view.

-To take more actions or to see a guide's steps in detail, just click on its name.
+Click on its name to take more action or see a guide's steps in detail.

-Then, go the Settings tab on the upper right and, start to edit and manage your guides.
+Then, go to the Settings tab on the upper right and start to edit and manage your guides.

 Guide's name and your description.

 Targeting is where you determine on what page or pages you want a guide or some other content to display.

 A target is composed of A Rule and a URL bit and, its functioning is depicted as it is read from left to right.